Robert Black (serial killer): Accumulation of evidence

-Detectives from all forces in the UK linked to the joint manhunt then began an intense and painstaking endeavour to gather sufficient evidence to convince the Crown Prosecution Service to instigate legal proceedings against Black, with a reasonable chance of securing convictions.
-As was his legal right, Black refused to cooperate with the detectives in their investigation.
+Detectives from all forces in Britain linked to the joint manhunt then began an intense and painstaking effort to gather sufficient evidence to convince the Crown Prosecution Service to charge Black, with a reasonable chance of securing convictions.
+As was his legal right, Black refused to co-operate with the detectives in their investigation.

 Investigators contacted Poster, Dispatch and Storage Ltd to establish whether travel records could confirm his whereabouts on crucial dates linked to the investigation.
-Staff at this firm were able to confirm that Black had always bought petrol using credit cards, the receipts of which he would then submit to his firm to claim expenses.
+Staff at the firm were able to confirm that Black had always bought petrol using credit cards, the receipts of which he would then submit to his firm to claim expenses.
 These files, plus several historical delivery schedules, were still in the company's archives.
-Investigators discovered that Black had made scheduled delivery runs to the areas where the abductions had occurred on the relevant dates, and although the precise times he had been in the area were difficult to adduce, petrol receipts confirmed he had bought fuel close to where each girl had been abducted on the date of her disappearance.
+Investigators discovered that Black had made scheduled delivery runs to the areas where the abductions had occurred on the relevant dates, and although the precise times he had been in the area were difficult to establish, petrol receipts confirmed he had bought fuel close to where each girl had been abducted on the date of her disappearance.
 For example, on the date of Sarah Harper's disappearance, Black had been scheduled to make a series of deliveries across the Midlands and Northern England.
-The two final deliveries on this schedule had been in West Yorkshire: in Brighouse, then a final delivery in Morley at a firm 150 yards from Harper's home.
+The two final deliveries on this schedule had been in West Yorkshire: one in Brighouse, then a final delivery in Morley at a firm 150 yards from Harper's home.
 Black had refuelled his van between these two destinations shortly before Harper had last been seen alive.